 Promoting ethical research practices

 Editorial policies help promote ethical research practices and prevent the publication of fraudulent or unethical research.
 These policies should outline the journal’s stance on issues such as plagiarism, data fabrication and image manipulation, as well as providing guidelines for addressing potential breaches of research ethics.
 Journal policies should also cover authorship and contributorship, including the processes followed in cases where these are disputed, and their complaints and appeals process.
+Editorial policies for retractions and corrections should also be part of journal policy regime (see ‘Corrections and retractions’ section).

 In addition to outlining ethical standards, editorial policies should also provide guidance on the responsible conduct of research in their chosen disciplinary domain.
 By promoting ethical research practices and holding authors accountable for their work, editorial policies help to maintain the integrity of the scientific record and protect the reputation of the journal.